-EPA FEP Number: H34

-FEP Title: Borehole Induced Solution and Subsidence
+EPA FEP Number: FEP Title: H34 Borehole Induced Solution and Subsidence

 SCR Section Number: SCR.3.3.1.4

 Screening Decision: SO-C (HCN)

-U SO-C (Future)
+and the second se SO-C (Future)

 The original description and screening arguments for borehole-induced solution and subsidence around existing and future boreholes remain unchanged and valid.
 The change in hydraulic conductivity within the Culebra from borehole-induced solution and subsidence along the flow path will have no significant affect on the long-term performance of the disposal system.
 The effects have been eliminated from performance assessment calculations on the basis of low consequence to the performance of the disposal system.
 The FEP description and screening arguments have been revised, but the screening decision remains unchanged.